 There are a number of health issues you have to watch out for as a pet owner.
 Working with a compassionate, understanding veterinarian is crucial.
 Some people opt for a holistic vet, while others choose a more conventionally-minded veterinarian.
 Today many veterinarians seem to be implementing a mix of allopathic and holistic ideas in their practices.
 Find someone you love and respect.

 A Helpful Resource

-Cysts, Tumors & Nodules
+Cysts, Tumors and Nodules

 Many animals develop cysts, tumors, and nodules during their lifetimes.
-Lipomas can grow quite large in both cats and dogs.
-Tiny tentacle-like roots extending out from the tumor constantly search for food.
-Consequently, if you feed your animals toxic foods that fuel the lipoma, its roots will draw these foods in and it will continue to grow.
-However, taking certain toxic foods out of your pet’s diet can halt the the growth of this fatty lump.
+Lipomas, which are fatty tumors, can grow quite large in both cats and dogs.
+Tiny tentacle-like roots extend out from the tumor in search of food.
+Consequently, if you feed your animals toxic foods that fuel the lipoma, its roots will draw these foods in and it will keep growing.
+Taking certain toxic foods out of your pet’s diet can halt the lipoma’s growth.

 UTIs & Teeth Issues

 Helping your pet heal from a UTI can be challenging, and chronic UTIs can be especially painful for an animal.